copernicus-mogley/zkav.club/opportunities/README.md

 # Opportunities

 Work comes in waves.
-When it does, we want people who can step in and help carry it through.
+When it does, we need people who can step in and carry it through.

-We’re stewarding an archive designed for future creators, historians, and builders to actually use, without depending on someone else’s terms of service.
+We’re stewarding an archive built for future creators, historians, and builders to actually use.
 That takes more than recording.
-It takes transcripts, clips, edits, graphics, thumbnails, livestream finesse, and care work that keeps items moving from the event to the public archive and beyond.
+It takes transcripts, clips, edits, graphics, livestream finesse, and the care work that moves items from the event to the public archive and beyond.

-Some gigs are one-off and some recur.
-If you want to be in the network, this page is how you get in.
+Some gigs are one-off.
+Some recur.
+If you want to be in a skill network, this page is how you get in.

 ## How it works